juno-gachon/git-practice/README.md

-This is readme file for 2023-2 Open Source Softwate Course
+This is readme file for 2023-2 Open Source Software Course